HammerheadFistpunch/80-Series-HHFP-Main/README.md

 Omashida did the original FJ80 mod, including body, beams, and base mod.
 Based on the Roamer I assume.
 What was missing in his mod:

-a.
-Full time 4wd.
+1. Full time 4wd.
 In most markets, the Toyota Land Cruiser 80 has the HF2A or HF2AV transfer cases.
 The HF2A and HF2AV are identical (2-speed, 1:1 high range, open center differential with locking, 2.488:1 low range with locking open center differential) with the exception that the V adds a viscous coupler OVER the center differential (not literally, just mecahnically), meaning that whenever the center differential is unlocked, it acts as an open differential but with a viscous coupler friction adder to try and create more balanced traction.
-b.
-Correct transmissions.
+2. Correct transmissions.
 The Omashida mod does include an accurate H-151 manual 5 speed transmission, but no automatics.
 Stock automatic transmission for the FJ80 and FZJ80 were the Aisin Toyota A442 and A343F transmissions.
 Transmissions added:
   I. A442 (different ratios)
   II.
 A343F (different ratios and changes to the friction)
-c.
-Engines.
+3. Engines.
 The engine in the Omashida mod came from the Toyota engines mod included below, but I found that it needed tweaking.
 In addition, I added several stock engines that came with the 80 series that are unique to my mod:
   I. 3F-E (STOCK GASOLINE ENGINE IN THE FJ80)
   II.
 USDM 1FZ-FE (RECONFIGURED FOR MORE ACCURATE PERFORMANCE BASED ON MY PERSONAL EXPERIENCE AND DATA) III.
 2ND GEN 1FZ-FE (OTHER MARKETS GOT A REVISED 1FZ-FE WITH A LITTLE MORE POWER)